 The Project Lead Survey had a 62.5% response rate.
-4 out of 6 project leads responded from Ohio, 2 out of 5 responded from West Virginia.
+4 out of 6 project leads responded from Ohio, 2 out of 5 responded from Virginia, and 4 out of 5 responded from West Virginia.

 The Technical Assistance Provider survey had a 42.5% response rate.
 6 out of 6 technical assistance providers responded from Ohio projects, 5 out of 5 responded from Virginia projects, and 5 out of 5 responded from West Virginia projects.
 Most projects had more than one technical assistance provider, but at least one responded that represented all 16 projects in Opportunity Appalachia at the time of the evaluation.